 The Top Selling Rug Styles and New Stars That Lead Sales in 2020

 Notable additions to the roster of rugs that attracted heightened interest were extremely rare best-of-the-best early 19th-century Turkish pieces as well as mid-19th century silk Heriz and silk Tabriz rugs that we were fortunate to acquire last year.
-Sales of South Persian tribal rugs, notably Qashqai and Afshar, were up a whopping 250%.
+Sales of South Persian tribal rugs, notably Qashqai and Afshar, were up a substantial 250%.

 New buyers and those with young children gravitated to our curated inventories of striking, ultra-durable High-Decorative (Level 4) rugs, including turn-of-the-20th-century Herizs, Tabrizs, Bijars, Sarouks, and Sultanabads, as did longtime clients shopping for their most trafficked spaces and vacation homes.

 Creating new ways to satisfy our most discerning clients

 By mid-year, it was clear that the manner we acquired rarely seen High-Collectible and Connoisseur-Caliber rugs (Levels #2 and #3 on our Oriental Rug Market Pyramid) in the past could not entirely satisfy the increased interest for these two calibers.
 Previously, whenever one of the many longtime rug-collecting families I have been in contact with or their referrals approached me to divest from part or all of their rug cache, we created a major private exhibition and sale for our connoisseur clients.

 But now, this dramatically enhanced interest prompted me to proactively reach out to many of these families (some of whom I have known since I was a child) in a manner I was never inspired to do before to sell us a small portion of their treasures.
 These longtime connections with collectors helped us to expand our offering in the spectrum of each of these rug categories.